mfridman/tparse/README.md

 By default, `tparse` will always return test failures and panics, if any, followed by a package-level summary table.

 To get additional info on passed tests run `tparse` with `-pass` flag.
-To display only failed tests without the summary table, use the `-fail-only` flag.
+To display only failed tests, use the `-fail-only` flag.
 Tests are grouped by package and sorted by elapsed time in descending order (longest to shortest).

 ### [But why?!](#but-why) for more info.